HenrikMoe/Service-Infrastructure/README.md

 # Atomic

 - **Adrenachrome Remapping**
-  - **Heal Adrenaline Locked Ligaments n Tendons:** Jackoff when youre done with the physical stuff obviously not to my shit niggers.
+  - **Heal Adrenaline Locked Ligaments n Tendons:** Jackoff when you're done with the physical stuff obviously not to my shit niggers.
     - **Standard:** Human Race

 - **All Humans Ever**